Jon-Webb-79/c_libs/README.rst

 DELETE_DUPLICATES
 =================
 The ``DELETE_DUPLICATES(vec)`` macro will delete preserve the first instance of a value in a stack structure and delete all other instances.
-The Macro will conduct compile time data checking to ensure that the type of ``vec`` matches one of the pre-defined types in Section `VECTOR_STRUCT`_.

 .. code-block:: c